10 Reasons to Choose Lewis & Clark Law School

 8. We give you options.

 We offer the flexibility of part-time and full-time programs with day and evening courses.
 After your first year, you can easily switch programs.
 This means you can graduate in as little as two-and-a-half years or stretch things out to more than the traditional three.

 Even lawyers practicing exclusively in the United States encounter international matters in the course of their work today.
 That’s why we offer a robust global law curriculum on campus, study abroad programs, and international externship opportunities.
 Students have gone to China, India, Australia, Kenya, Ghana, Costa Rica, Turkey, the Netherlands, Germany, South Africa, Scotland, and Cambodia in recent years.

 10. We’re a recognized national leader.

 While rankings aren’t everything, it’s nice to be honored for your work.
-Lewis & Clark has been named a “best value” law school.
-Our legal writing, animal law, public interest law, environmental and natural resources law, and part-time programs have all received national or international accolades.
+Lewis & Clark has been nationally recognized for its offerings in several academic programs.
+Our legal writing, animal law, intellectual property, public interest law, environmental and natural resources law, and part-time programs have all received national or international accolades.
 And our moot court teams shine in competition.